ionic-team/pro-api-javascript-client/README.md

-# Ionic Pro API SDK
+# Ionic Pro API Client

-A simple JasvaScript SDK for interacting with Ionic Pro
+A simple JasvaScript client for interacting with Ionic Pro

 ## UNDER CONSTRUCTION